Block public access

 Conditions and examples for non-public access

-• A statement in a bucket policy is considered non-public if its Principal or Condition element meets any of the criteria in the following table.
+• A bucket policy statement is non-public if its Principal or Condition element meets any of these criteria.

 Note

-• The Action and Resource elements do not determine whether a bucket policy grants public access.
+• The Action and Resource elements do not affect public access evaluation.

-• If the value of the Effect element in the bucket policy is Deny, the bucket policy does not grant public access.
+• If the Effect element is Deny, the policy does not grant public access.

 Element